 The Island of Ireland after Five Decades of European Union (EU) Membership 25 May 2023 – Press Club Brussels – 5.30 pm.

-IACES is delighted to invite you to an in person seminar in Brussels in collaboration with the University Association for Contemporary European Studies (UACES), Welsh Higher Education Brussels (WHEB) and the Wales Governance Centre (WGC) at Cardiff University.
+IACES was delighted to host an in person seminar in Brussels in collaboration with the University Association for Contemporary European Studies (UACES), Welsh Higher Education Brussels (WHEB) and the Wales Governance Centre (WGC) at Cardiff University.

 Today Ireland is a modern, prosperous, and progressive country, but it is impossible to talk about trade and the economy, farming and food, the green agenda, peace, or the development of civil rights without reference to the role played by our EU membership.
 By bringing together academic experts and practitioners, this panel discussion will reflect on how 50 years of membership of what is now the European Union (EU), has shaped the island’s development over five decades.